 Because the Elite had one timeout remaining, the Divas still needed a first down to run out the clock.
 The Divas handed the ball to Grigsby on three straight plays, and she gained nine yards to bring up fourth and one at the Dallas 44-yard line.
 After the third down run, there was a six-second differential between the play clock and the scoreboard clock, compelling the Divas to go for it on fourth and one.

 With six seconds remaining, Hamlin took the snap and tried the quarterback sneak for the game-clinching first down.
-Hamlin was stood up at the line of scrimmage, but she calmly took a step back and lunged forward a second time.
-She fell forward over her offensive line on the second effort and barreled ahead for three yards with three seconds remaining.
+Hamlin was initially stood up at the line of scrimmage short of the first down, but with the help of Pickett, she was able to regain her balance and lunge forward a second time.
+Hamlin fell forward over her offensive line on the second effort and barreled ahead for three yards with three seconds remaining.
 The officials wound the clock, and the Divas had survived a furious second-half rally from the Dallas Elite to capture the 2015 WFA national championship by a 30-26 count.